JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-advanced-project-structure.md

 >
 {type="tip"}

-## dependsOn, source set hierarchies, and custom source sets
+## dependsOn and source set hierarchies

 Usually, you'll be working with _dependencies_ and not with the _`dependsOn`_ relation.
 However, examining `dependsOn` is crucial to understanding how Kotlin Multiplatform projects work under the hood.